-The national consumption tax was scheduled to increase from 8% to 10% in 2017, but that increase was postponed until October 2019.
-When the tax does increase, the reduced rate of 8 percent will be applied to food and drinks sold at the retail level, excluding alcoholic beverages and food categorized as HRI.
-The GOJ officials has announced that the higher 10% tax will still apply to food sold at traditional restaurants, catered foods, meals at company/school cafeterias and hotel room service meals.
-The point of demarcation between food retail and HRI is still not clear, especially for ready-to-eat meals sold at convenience stores and fast food.
+The national consumption tax was scheduled to further increase from 8% to 10% in 2017, but that increase was postponed until October 2019.
+When the tax does increase, the lower rate of 8 percent will be applied to food and drinks sold at the retail level, but alcoholic beverages and food categorized as HRI will be subject to the 10% rate.
+The GOJ has announced that the higher 10% tax will apply to food sold at traditional restaurants, catered foods, meals at company/school cafeterias and hotel room service meals.
+However the point of demarcation between food retail and HRI is still not clear, especially for ready-to-eat meals sold at convenience stores and fast food.

-Sixty percent of consumers surveyed in May 2016 said they will cut down household expenditure after the next consumption tax increase.
+Sixty percent of consumers surveyed in May 2016 said they will cut down on household expenditure after the next consumption tax increase.
 Among areas where people said they would shy away from spending money are dining out and buying clothing.
 Therefore, the food service industry will likely be negatively impacted by the planned tax increase.
-In addition, sorting out the food exemptions that are planned in conjunction with the next tax increase will become major challenge for the industry.
+In addition, sorting out the food exemptions in conjunction with the next tax increase will become major challenge for the industry.